10 Tips for Enjoyable Solo Traveling

 3. Superior Research and Planning Skills

-Before I elaborate, let me say I’m aware many people dislike package tours because these can feel incredibly regimental.
+Before I elaborate, let me say I’m aware many people dislike package tours because they can feel incredibly regimental.
 For others, traveling with friends can likewise be as restricting because it’s inevitably a constant situation of give-and-take.
 For both cases, the whole allure of solo traveling is the freedom to do whatever one wants, whenever one pleases.
 There is no formal plan to adhere to, so to speak.
 The freedom is the draw.

 I don’t refute this attraction.
 That said, even if there’s no one to restrict you, wouldn’t you still need some degree of planning?
 Wouldn’t you at least need to know the places to go to?
 To have some skeleton of an itinerary to ensure you get to where you want to be, punctually?

 Here’s the truth.
 Traveling alone is not as free as it sounds simply because you are alone.
 There is no one to rely on and no one to shepherd you.
 Any mistake you make will magnify, often, outrageously.
-If you can’t put together a sensible itinerary or if you dislike the intense research involved, my advice is that you reconsider the merits of vacationing with others.
+If you lack the skill to put together a sensible itinerary or if you dislike the intense research involved, my advice is that you reconsider the merits of vacationing with others.
 Lastly, let me add that good planning starts with knowing yourself in and out.
 What’s the point of an itinerary when it’s too demanding for you physically and mentally?

 4. You Can Easily Walk a Mile Without Getting Tiring